Your Security Score Is High, But Your Business Is Still at Risk

 From Scorecard to Secure

 Real security isn't the number on your dashboard.
 It's the absence of unmanaged back doors, lingering policy exceptions, and orphaned accounts.
-It's connecting those fixes to business outcomes: operations run on schedule, customers stay confident, and examiners nod instead of writing findings.
+It's connecting those fixes to business outcomes: operations run on schedule, customers stay confident, examiners nod instead of writing findings, and insurance carriers see a risk profile that matches reality.

 Frequently Asked Questions